bilibili/ijkplayer/README.md

 - [yixia/FFmpeg-Android](https://github.com/yixia/FFmpeg-Android)
 - [kewlbear/FFmpeg-iOS-build-script](https://github.com/kewlbear/FFmpeg-iOS-build-script)

-### Commercial Use
+### Use with closed-source software

-ijkplayer is licensed under LGPLv2.1 or later, so itself is free for commercial use under LGPLv2.1 or later
+ijkplayer _itself_ is licensed under LGPLv2.1 or later, so it can be used with closed-source software, provided that you comply with the terms of the license.

-But ijkplayer is also based on other different projects under various licenses, which I have no idea whether they are compatible to each other or to your product.
+However, ijkplayer includes components of other projects which are licensed under other terms, the combination and/or configuration of which may make the _effective_ license of ijkplayer different.

 [IANAL](https://en.wikipedia.org/wiki/IANAL), you should always ask your lawyer for these stuffs before use it in your product.